About the NELF Scenarios

 The New England Landscape Futures scenarios were developed through scenario building workshops with 120 stakeholders from the six states.
 Details about the scenario co-design process can be found in McBride et al. 2017.
 The report Voices from the Land summarizes the process and outcomes of scenario creation for the NELF project.

-This web page contains some of the same information that can be found in these two sources for convenience, and also contains framing suggestions for the scenarios if you are interested in using them for your work but are not sure how to do so.
+This web page contains some of the same information that can be found in these two sources for convenience, as well as other material.
+To engage with the scenario maps, please visit the NELF Explorer.

 The scenario matrix below contains bullet point summaries of each of the scenarios.
 The scenarios are structured around the axes of natural resource planning and innovation and socio-economic connectedness (definitions from McBride et al. 2017).

 Socio-economic connectedness refers to the extent to which population migration, culture, economic markets, goods and services, and trade and climate policy are globally oriented or locally oriented.